-Mr Lawrence graduated from Edinburgh University in 1986.
-He trained at Wrightington Hospital, where the pioneering hip replacement work by Sir John Charnley was undertaken.
-He also trained in Exeter where major advances in hip design and surgical technique were made.
-He also spent one year at the University of Virginia, Charlottesville, USA as a surgical and research fellow.
+After graduating from Edinburgh University Medical School in 1986, Mr Lawrence trained at Wrightington Hospital in Wigan – where Sir John Charnley pioneered the first hip replacement – and at The Princess Elizabeth Hospital in Exeter, where major advances in hip design and surgical technique were achieved.
+He also spent a year at the University of Virginia, Charlottesville, USA, as a surgical and research fellow.

 Mr Lawrence's recent achievements include:

 • Awarded excellence points for quality of care given to patients undergoing hip replacement, knee replacement and revision hip replacement at Solihull Hospital on the NHS

 • Convener for the Exeter Hip Course held for the first time at Solihull Hospital with speakers and orthopaedic surgeons attending from all over Britain